 I recently visited North East India for 10 days.
 From what I have experienced, I will leave you with below tips to plan your own itinerary:

-First of all, read about different states & the experiences each of the state has to offer.
+First of all, read about different states & the different experiences that each of the seven sisters offers.
 Waterfalls & lakes in Meghalaya to famous wildlife sanctuary in Assam to monasteries in Arunachal Pradesh so on, every state is so diverse & different from each other

 Once you know the state you want to visit, list down places you want to visit for sure.
 Give high importance to the season you will be visiting the state in.
 Also, ask yourself, “Is monsoon the right time to go this place?”
 There are certain places which will give you way better experience in monsoon but will be dry & dead during winter.
 You will find enough research material to close the decision